 “I’m happy to finally be in this house,” she said.

-This report, the final in a series, was produced with the support of Investigative Editing Corps, a project that helps local news organizations do investigative reporting.
-This reporting project is funded by the North Carolina Local News Lab.
+This report, the final in a series, was produced with the support of Investigative Editing Corps, a project that helps local news organizations to do investigative reporting.
+The project is funded by the North Carolina Local News Lab.